 What Is a Mystic

 According to common perception, a mystic is typically someone who engages in esoteric activities or studies magic or the occult.
 Although those who engage in these behaviors may self-identify as such, not all of them involve such behaviors.
+In other words, somebody may call himself a psychic, and other person wouldn’t do it, despite of having strong mystic powers.
 It is challenging to define mysticism in terms other than the search for transcendent truth because it manifests itself in a remarkable variety of ways.
 However, there are certain significant mysticisms that share characteristics.

-According to another definition, a mystic is someone who has a spiritual experience of unity with The One.
+According to another definition of what is a mystic – it’s someone who has a spiritual experience of unity with The One.
 It could be The Source, God, Mother Earth, or the universe, or anything else.
 Despite being uncommon, everyone can have such an experience.
-The only thing a person needs is to briefly lose your separate individual ego, personality, and come to understand your oneness with everything that exists.
+The only thing a person needs is to briefly lose your separate individual ego, personality, etc. A seeker has to understand the oneness with everything that exists.
 It’s not an easy thing to achieve, that’s for sure, but it’s absolutely possible.

 Mysticism And Religion

 Mysticism is at the core of the spiritual path for individuals who identify as “spiritual but not religious,” as it is the same drive we carry within to connect with the Divine.

 Almost every religious system has its own distinct mysticism.
 Mysticism is the common thread that ties all of these religions— from Buddhism and Hinduism to Christianity, Judaism, Islam, Taoism, and more — together, regardless of how dissimilar the dogmas of each path may appear at first glance.